FlyingCowsNCSU/FlyingCowsNCSU.github.io/doc/drone_payload_setup.md

 This README.md file documents the process of attaching a Raspberry Pi to a payload plate and powering it using a buck boost converter.
 The steps involved in this process are as follows:

-1. Attach the Raspberry Pi to the Payload Plate
+1. Attach the Raspberry Pi and Powerboard to the Payload Plate
 2. Attach the Buck Boost Converter to the Base Plate
-3. Connect the Drone Output Raw Battery Voltage to the Power Converter
+4. Connect the Drone Output Raw Battery Voltage to the Power Converter
-4. Power the Raspberry Pi via the 5V and GND Pins
+5. Power the Raspberry Pi via the 5V and GND Pins

 ## Step 1: Attach the Raspberry Pi to the Payload Plate